Parenting a Neurodivergent Child in Burnout Is Overwhelming

 The school emails, the fractured sleep, the sadness that sits just beneath the surface.

 “Am I doing enough?
 Am I responding in the right way?”
+“Who are we now that everything has changed?”

 If you’re here, it means something in you is listening.